6 Month Braces vs. Regular Braces FAQ

 Doing more work per visit is another aspect.
 We see you for an hour per visit.
-We also use high tech materials and innovative techniques such as bite planes, custom bracket modifications, and splinted retainers.
-That’s also why Dr G schedules 1 hour visits with you and not the usual “10 minutes or less!” you will usually get in orthodontic factories who see 50-100 patients per day.
-We see only 8-12 patients, which tells you how different our treatment approach is.
+We also use high-tech materials and innovative techniques such as bite planes, custom bracket modifications, and splinted retainers.
+That’s also why Dr. G schedules 1-hour visits with you and not the usual “10 minutes or less!” you will usually get in orthodontic factories that see 50-100 patients per day.
+We see only 8-12 patients, which tells you how different our adult braces treatment approach is.

 Q: WHAT OTHER SERVICES CAN ENHANCE MY END RESULT?

-A: We can resolve special problems like uneven, misshapen or discolored teeth, white spots, uneven gumline, ect. that require someone with a good eye who can put all the pieces together for a superb end result.
-We also can splint (connect) your teeth so they stay straight without retainers.
+A: We can resolve special problems like uneven, misshapen, or discolored teeth, white spots, uneven gumline, etc., that require someone with a good eye who can put all the pieces together for a superb end result.
+We also can splint (connect) your teeth, so they stay straight without retainers.
 Other offices almost never splint your upper teeth because they don’t leave space in the bite ahead of time.

 Q: WHEN ORTHODONTIC SPLINTING VS. JUST ORTHODONTIC RETAINERS?

-A: Teeth that are very crowded, twisted, or teeth way out of position are best kept in place with a splint, connecting the backs of the teeth so no retainers are necessary.
-This is similar to connecting two fingers together after one is broken so the bone grows in straight over time.
+A: Teeth that are very crowded, twisted, or teeth way out of position are best kept in place with a splint connecting the backs of the teeth, so no retainers are necessary.
+This is similar to connecting two fingers together after one is broken so the bone grows straight over time.